 If you have a full meal planned to be served with your guests and it already includes dessert, you really don’t need to get a huge cake (unless, of course, you really want to!).

-To save some $$$, you can actually get a regular round vanilla cake and ask for extra flower stems from your florist (or you can buy them off the grocery the day before! you can even use artificial flowers!) and stick them right in the side of the cake!
+To save some $$$, you can actually get a regular round vanilla cake and ask for extra flower stems from your florist (or you can buy them off the grocery the day before!
+You can even use artificial flowers!) and stick them right in the side of the cake!

 If you opt to buy a cake on your own, like something from Costco or your favorite bakery, ask your venue if you can drop it off 2 days before and if they can store it in their kitchen fridge.
 This helps a lot, and it’s another thing that’s off your list!